Luke Snyder (bull rider): Contestant career

 Snyder emerged onto the PBR scene as an 18-year-old Rookie of the Year and PBR Bud Light Cup World Finals Champion in 2001.
-Snyder competed in the Built Ford Tough Series (BFTS) throughout his career Snyder earned $263,000 from his two wins at the Finals.
-And he finished the season with $348,561 in earnings.
+He competed in the Built Ford Tough Series (BFTS) throughout his career.
+He earned $263,000 from his two wins at the Finals and finished the season with $348,561 in earnings.
 In 2011, in Las Vegas, Nevada, Snyder won close to $220,000 when he won the Last Cowboy Standing event, which also was the 300th event of his career.
 In front of 6,011 fans and a pay-per-view audience, Snyder rode Cooper Tires Wild & Out for 90 points in the progressive-elimination event.
 Snyder earned $16,500 for the round and moved to first place from 31st in the season earnings race with a total of $240,000.
 He scored 88 points on Slim Chance.
 He scored 90.5 points on Braveheart to tie for second place in Round 2.
 Snyder's $216,500 payout was the highest one-day payout of the 2011 PBR BFTS season.
 It was also the second highest in history.
 Snyder's place in the PBR finals was then guaranteed.

-Nine-time Professional Rodeo Cowboys Association World Champion Cowboy Ty Murray had "wondered what a rider like Snyder, who has struggled near the cut line for much of the season, thought about going up against a rider like Valdiron de Oliveira, whose riding average is nearing 80 percent".
+Nine-time Professional Rodeo Cowboys Association (PRCA) world champion cowboy Ty Murray had "wondered what a rider like Snyder, who has struggled near the cut line for much of the season, thought about going up against a rider like Valdiron de Oliveira, whose riding average is nearing 80 percent".
 As it turned out, he was the only rider who rode 3 of his bulls.
 "It was unbelievable to see Luke Snyder just come out of nowhere and dominate," said Murray in his weekly Podcast.
 "He made three fantastic rides on three really good bulls, and I think it surprised a lot of people."
 That weekend, he also just became the third rider to compete in 300 BFTS events.

 In 2012, he was featured as part of a five-man team for Ford Truck's Built Ford Tough Invasion.

 Snyder is known for his record of competing in 275 consecutive major PBR BFTS events.
 His streak started when he made his BFTS debut in 2001 and continued until he missed the Iron Cowboy Invitational event in 2010 because he did rank not high enough to compete.
 Prior to Snyder, now retired bull rider J.W.
 Hart who earned the "Iron Man" moniker owned the record with 197 events when he competed in his 198th event.
 Snyder received his nickname when a sponsor with a line of titanium jewelry came to use "Titanium Tough" as a marketing tool.